Fire services in France: Central administration

 The DGSCGC has at its disposal a civil defence headquarters (EMSC) and the general inspectorate for civil defence (IGSC).
 It employs approximately 3,000 civilian and military personnel spread over 60 sites.

 Local fire services

-The fire service is organized based on the various departments.
-Each department has a Service Departmentaux d'Incendie et de Secours (SDIS, Departmental Fire and Rescue Service) responsible for operations within its territory, with a few exceptions:
+The fire service is organized based on various departments.
+Each department has a Service Départemental d'Incendie et de Secours (SDIS, Departmental Fire and Rescue Service) responsible for operations within its territory, with a few exceptions: